Cylon-Skin-Job/desloppify/README.md

 # Desloppify

-**Universal code quality enforcement system**
+**Universal code quality + accumulated knowledge system**

 Stop writing sloppy code.
-Validate style, contracts, and bug patterns across any project.
+Stop debugging the same issues twice.
+Validate style, contracts, and bug patterns while building a cross-project knowledge base that gets smarter with every bug you fix.

 ---

 ## 🎯 What Is This?

+Desloppify is a unified system combining:
+1. **Quality Enforcement** - Validators, linters, and bug pattern detectors that catch issues automatically
+2. **Accumulated Wisdom** - A growing knowledge base of debug clues, insights, and battle-tested patterns

-Desloppify is a collection of validators, linters, and bug pattern detectors that enforce code quality standards.
-It's designed to be dropped into any project and immediately start catching issues.
+It's designed to be dropped into any project as a single submodule and immediately start improving code quality while making all your past learnings instantly available.

 **Philosophy:** Catch mistakes before they ship.
+Learn from every bug once, not repeatedly.
 Enforce conventions automatically.
 Make good code the default.

 ---